nbcamp/to-do-list/README.md

 # To Do List App <!-- omit from toc -->

+Minimalistic to do list app for iOS.
 You can add, update, delete and mark as done your tasks.

+>This design was inspired by [Dribbble - To Do List (ucaly)](https://dribbble.com/shots/14686509-Daily-UI-042-To-Do-List).

 <div style="display: grid; grid-auto-flow: column; gap: 10px; width: fit-content; margin: 1rem; 0">
   <img style="border-radius: 1rem; box-shadow: 0px 0px 10px 0px rgba(0,0,0,0.5);" alt="Empty Home Screen" src="Assets/empty_home.png" width="200px">